comanalex33/tic-tac-toe/README.md

 ### General description

-The server have the following functionalities:
+The server has the following functionalities:
   * Handle initial connection and decide who will start
-  * Keep the board in the memory
+  * Store the board
   * Handle player moves
   * Send the board and other messages to the clients